What is this about?

 • Brighton

-The updates are identified in the maps within the Consultation Paper below.
+The proposed sites were identified in the maps within the Consultation Paper below.